 Design Coaxial Cables

-Usually, some connectors are installed at the end of a coaxial cable which helps to fix it in the television.
-The connectors are made from high conductivity matters to ensure that signal strength is not lost through them.
+Usually, some connectors are installed at the end of a coaxial cable which helps to fix it on the television.
+The connectors are made from high conductivity materials to ensure that signal strength is not lost through them.

 Advantages and Application

 Coaxial cables are transmission wires designed to carry high-frequency electric signals for longer distances with less loss or interference.
 Coaxial cables have less interference and loss of signal than twisted pair and are more durable and flexible.
-Although fibre optics perform better than them they are significantly more expensive and less durable.
+Although fiber optics perform better than them, they are significantly more expensive and less durable.
 Coaxial cables are used in cable television connections and broadband internet connections.